BTulkas/Foster_Finder/README.md

 ## Installation and Launch
 Requires Python 3.8.
 All dependencies should be available with CLI command `pip install -r requirements.txt`.
-Make sure to set your own environment variables in `config.py`.
-Recaptcha keys in the same file are read from a file instead of environment variable out of personal preference, this is not mandatory.
+Make sure to set your own environment variables in `config.py` for email and recaptcha.
+The ADMIN value in `config.py` can be set to a list either manually or with something like python-decouple.
 To run development server use CLI command `flask run` in root directory.
 For migration management refer to Flask-Migrate [documentation](https://flask-migrate.readthedocs.io/en/latest/).